ppy/osu-wiki/news/2022/2022-10-02-osumonthly-3.md

 There have been so many highlights, break points, and tiebreakers in this year's MWC that it would be impossible to fully recap it all in one post.
 For anyone who missed the Grand Finals match, [we'd suggest watching it to experience it yourself](https://www.twitch.tv/videos/1594471207).
 No words can convey the excitement generated from the event!
 Without spoiling anything, it can be said that [getting a point difference of 3](https://www.twitch.tv/osulive/clip/SlickArtsyToothVoteNay-QQorakYX4O8MqCB6) is surely something to be amazed by.
 (And you can click the link if you want to get spoiled.)

 But there was one last surprise: the [custom tiebreaker](https://osu.ppy.sh/beatmapsets/1846639#mania/3793375).
-Players got to experience the skill peak of the tournament, expressed on a beatmap charted by [-mint-](https://osu.ppy.sh/users/8976576), [guden](https://osu.ppy.sh/users/11626065), [MyZterioN-](https://osu.ppy.sh/users/8521723), and [Toaph Daddy](https://osu.ppy.sh/users/7616811).
+Players got to experience the skill peak of the tournament, expressed on a beatmap charted by ::-mint-::{ user-id=8976576 }, [guden](https://osu.ppy.sh/users/11626065), ::MyZterioN-::{ user-id=8521723 }, and [Toaph Daddy](https://osu.ppy.sh/users/7616811).
 And if that was not enough, the organisers also managed to add [ああああ](https://osu.ppy.sh/beatmaps/artists/301) (which in the western alphabet means *AAAA*) as an official Featured Artist!
-Let's also not forget about [poca_p0ca](https://osu.ppy.sh/users/5082685) and their amazing GFX proficiency.
+Let's also not forget about ::poca\1p0ca::{ user-id=5082685 } and their amazing GFX proficiency.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/CRD-2sk6Zt8" frameborder="0" allowfullscreen></iframe>